payne/slick-course/lessons/lessons.md

 Query[AlbumTable, Album, Seq]
 ```

-So whenever we filter over this query we are passed an ```AlbumTable``` and we get to chose which columns we filter by.
+So whenever we filter over this query we are passed an ```AlbumTable``` and we get to choose which columns we filter by.
 The results are all going to be ```Album```s and the result collection will be a sequence.

 ## 1010 # Select Queries - Types in action 1

-Lets see how Slick keeps these three in sync as we manipulate this query.
-We can then uncover the problem we had earlier
-in the exercises with the sequencing of ```map``` and ```sortBy```.
+Let’s see how Slick keeps these three in sync as we manipulate this query.
+We can then uncover the problem we had earlier in the exercises with the sequencing of ```map``` and ```sortBy```.

 So starting with our regular ```AlbumTable```: